Influencer marketing is a growing strategy many organizations take advantage of, but for B2B companies, micro-influencer marketing is the way to go.

 Over time, some of the more active employees in your employee advocacy program can become micro-influencers themselves.
-By being active on social media, engaging with people in your industry, sharing content in your industry, and sharing their professional insights, their prominence and recognition grows over time.
+By being active on social media, engaging with people in your industry, sharing content in your industry, and sharing their professional insights, their prominence and recognition grow over time.

-Your company has employees that are experts of your industry.
+Your company has employees that are experts in your industry.
 Their knowledge is incredibly valuable to others in your industry.
 By guiding them in the right direction on social media, it’ll get easier for them to share their insight themselves, and they’ll become a micro-influencer that already works for you.

 B2B companies can greatly benefit from micro-influencers and get more bang for their buck.
 If you make sure they have all the right qualities in audience, engagement, and credibility, you can find a micro-influencer that’s right for you.
 It’s also ideal if they already say positive things about your brand.
 Lastly, you can attract them to your company through a strong employee advocacy program.